43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ## 1. Overview

-In this project disaster response data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> is analyzed to build a model for an API that allows for the classification of disaster messages based on 36 different categories.
+In this project disaster response data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> is analyzed to build a model for Web App that allows for the classification of disaster messages based on 36 different categories.

-The aim is to categorize messages received to facilitate the notification to the appropriate disaster relief agencies .
+The aim is to categorize messages received to facilitate the notification to the appropriate disaster relief agencies by emergency personnel.

 On the back end the data is processed and modeled.
 The front end is a web app that allows an emergency operator to enter a message, which will then be categorized accordingly to allow for the appropriate actions to be taken.